 According to the National Implementation Research Network

-, successful implementation of improved practices results in three outcomes:
+, successfully implementing improved practices results in three outcomes:

-Here are five things I think all organizations should consider as they prepare for and assess their readiness for change—especially for making changes in order to prevent and manage workplace violence.
+Here are five things I think all organizations should consider as they prepare for and assess their readiness for changing their healthcare culture — especially for making changes in order to prevent and manage workplace violence.

 Where are you now?
 Where do you want to be?
 How much time do you anticipate it will take you to actualize your desired outcomes?

-So think about where you want to actualize positive results, both financially and in terms of patient care.
-Don’t forget about measuring staff confidence and turnover rates.
+So think about where you want to actualize positive results, both financially and in terms of patient care, patient safety, patient outcomes, and patient satisfaction.
+And don’t forget about measuring staff confidence and turnover rates.
 Confidence increases and turnover rates decrease when staff feel safer at work.

 Keep in mind that it’s simply not possible to communicate too much.
 Each and every employee will be affected by the hospital culture change somehow.
 Be creative in your communication strategies, and know that if you want buy-in from direct care providers, they must understand “what’s in it for me.”

 Transparency is tough for organizations.
 It means owning up to what you’re currently doing.
 Sometimes that’s great and you’re simply trying to move to greater than great, but often it reveals that you have gaps; that you could be doing much better at some things.
 But being transparent builds trust and buy-in.
-Employees respond much better to change they feel they are a part of versus change they feel is being imposed on them.
+Employees respond much better to change they feel they’re a part of, versus change they feel is being imposed on them.

-- Reward positive behavior and successes—even the small ones!
+5. Reward positive behavior and successes — even the small ones!